8manos/website/wp-content/plugins/custom-post-type-ui/readme.txt

 You can either change the custom post type name back to the original name or try the Post Type Switcher plugin here: http://wordpress.org/extend/plugins/post-type-switcher/

-= I upgraded the plugin and all of my custom post types broke =

-v0.5 reworked how custom post types are stored.
-You need to delete and recreate your post types.
-You will NOT lose any content by doing this.

 = I receive a 404 error when viewing custom post type content =

 This is usually caused if the rewrite slug was changed.
 To fix this issue simply visit Settings > Permalinks to flush the rewrite rules in WordPress